Legal Clauses Every Online Education Platform Must Include

 -

-Who owns the content: the platform, the instructor, or both
+A statement clarifying who owns the uploaded content: the user, the platform, or jointly

 -

-Whether the platform has a license to use, display, or modify the content
+The platform’s license to use, reproduce, display, promote, or modify the content if necessary

 -

 “We do not claim ownership of instructor-uploaded content.
-However, by posting, you grant us a worldwide, royalty-free license to display, distribute, and promote it.”
+However, by posting, you grant us a worldwide, royalty-free license to use, display, distribute, and promote the content across our platform and affiliated services.”

 3. Refund and Cancellation Policy